Information Literacy Instruction

 More advanced class topics might include:

-- Advanced databases techniques
+- Advanced databases techniques and search structures

-- Additional databases
+- Additional subject specific databases

 - Google scholar